 This project is designed to educate girls from low-income families, ensuring that they complete ten years of formal schooling.
 So far, it has improved the lives of around 450,000 girls across 14 states in India.

-From academic support to providing digital tablets, trained women tutors, encouraging sports, and giving every nanhi kali a school supplies kit (including napkins), this organisation is one of the most cost-effective sponsorship models, providing all these benefits at a meager cost of Rs.
+From academic support to providing digital tablets, trained women tutors, encouraging sports, and giving every nanhi kali a school supplies kit (including napkins), this organization is one of the most cost-effective sponsorship models, providing all these benefits at a meager cost of Rs.
 500 per month (9 SGD).

-What began as a project to save the life of one girl child has now turned into an organisation that has rescued 928 girls and reached out to 72000 girls in India.
+What began as a project to save the life of one girl child has now turned into an organization that has rescued 928 girls and reached out to 72000 girls in India.
 With their well-engaged team of talented young minds, they hope to reach out to a million children by the end of this decade.
 They have a presence extending so far as Georgetown, Washington DC.

-This registered non-profit organisation was established by Mohanji in the year 2003.
+This registered non-profit organization was established by Mohanji in the year 2003.
 It began in the memory of his daughter who passed away at a tender age.
-The organisation has set base in Palakkad, Kerala, and has extended its arms out on a global level.
+The organization has set base in Palakkad, Kerala, and has extended its arms out on a global level.
 Ammucare helps children with basic needs such as food, shelter, clothing, and resources and services that include medical aid, education, and other means that support and empower the helpless and needy.